 The doctors invited me to be in the study because I have a health condition that the doctors don't fully understand.
 The point of this study is to try to find the reason for my condition.
-This study will check if my condition is caused by changes in genes.
-Genes are the instructions we are all born with, that tell our bodies how to work.
-Genes are made up of letters which make 'words' (similar to a book) that tell the body what to do.
-If there is a spelling mistake in a gene (called a 'gene change'), the words in the instructions might get messed-up, and a health problem could happen.
+This study will check if my condition is caused by changes in DNA (which stands for DeoxyriboNucleic Acid).
+DNA is the set of instructions we are all born with, that tells our bodies how to work.
+DNA is made up of letters which make 'words' (similar to a book) that tell the body what to do.
+If there is a spelling mistake in DNA (called a 'DNA change' or 'DNA variant'), the words in the instructions might get messed-up, and a health problem could happen.